limentum/limentum.github.io/_vestige/interlude-the-party.md

 "You’re the one who wanted to go get Jake, you snooze you lose!"
 Elliot retorted.
 Fair's fair I guess.

-"I wish had a room like this at my house..."
+"I wish had this kind of room at my house..."
 I mumbled, looking around the room.

 "Are we gonna play or what?"
 Justin said, cutting through the momentary silence.